International and Immigrant Students

 Mission Statement for the Office of International and Immigrant Student Affairs

-The Office of International and Immigrant Student Affairs (OIISA) is committed to providing services necessary to meet the special needs of F-1 international and immigrant students.
+The Office of International and Immigrant Student Affairs (OIISA) is committed to student success.
+The OIISA provides necessary services to meet the special needs of F1 international and immigrant students.

 The mission is supported by two primary goals: